 Target Areas Cockroaches bite

-Some of the body parts cockroach bites occur including the hands, mouth, face, and fingers.
+Some of the body parts cockroach bites occur, including biting the hands, mouth, face, and fingers.
 The reason these areas are prime targets is that we eat with them.
 Hence, they bite humans in all areas where food residue is found because they are looking for something to eat.

 You might find yourself with cockroach bites because these pests find food sources all over your body.
 To avoid becoming a victim of cockroach bites, thoroughly wash your fingers, mouth, face, hands, and fingernails.

-To avoid being bitten by cockroaches, ensure a routine of personal hygiene at bedtime.
+To avoid being bitten by cockroaches, ensure a routine of personal hygiene at bedtime every night.
 In addition, you can get rid of these pests by calling a pest control professional like A.N.T.
 Pest Control.

 What happens when a cockroach's food sources are limited?